haaziq12345/Cosmic-Atlas/README.md

 Welcome to Space!
-here you wil learn about the things and experiance present
+here you wil learn about the things and experiance present.